wormhole-foundation/xdapp-book/README.md

 mdbook serve
 ```
 The book will be available at `http://localhost:3000` in your browser.

+## Graph Mode
+Open this Repository in any Mind map note taking app like Obsidian or Logseq and visualise the docs ![[Pasted image 20230606142510.png]]

 ## License
 The xDapp Book is licensed under [Apache 2.0](./LICENSE).